Murders of Koby Mandell and Yosef Ishran

-The murders of Koby Mandell and Yosef Ishran occurred on 8 May 2001, when two Jewish teenagers, Yaakov "Koby" Mandell and Yosef Ishran, were killed on the outskirts of the Israeli settlement of Tekoa in the Israeli-occupied West Bank, where they lived with their families.
+The murders of Koby Mandell and Yosef Ishran occurred on 8 May 2001, when two Jewish teenagers, Yaakov "Koby" Mandell and Yosef Ishran, were killed on the outskirts of the Israeli settlement of Tekoa in the West Bank, where they lived with their families.
 The identity of the killers has never been determined, though Israel and a number of sources state that unidentified Palestinian terrorists were responsible.

 Koby Mandell was an Israeli-American, his family having emigrated from the United States to Israel in 1996, and the murders resulted in legislation by the U.S. Congress aimed at strengthening the U.S. response to the killing of Americans overseas.
 In response to his death, Koby's parents set up the Koby Mandell Foundation to provide support for families bereaved by terrorist attacks.

 Disappearance and discovery

-Koby Mandell (קובי מנדל) and Yosef Ishran (יוסף איש-רן) were two Israeli teens, 13 and 14 years old.
+Koby Mandell (קובי מנדל) and Yosef Ishran (יוסף איש-רן) were Israeli teens, 13 and 14 years old.
 Koby was a citizen of both the United States and Israel.
 The boys lived and attended school in the Israeli settlement of Tekoa, Gush Etzion, near the West Bank located Palestinian town of the same name variously referred to in English as Tuqu', Tekoa, and similar spellings.
-On 8 May 2001, the boys skipped school and went hiking in the Judean desert surrounding their village.
+On 8 May 2001, the boys skipped school and went hiking in the Judean Desert surrounding their village.
 At first, their parents did not worry about the boys.
 They believed that they had gone to school, and then to Jerusalem to participate in a political demonstration.
 But when the boys did not come home by midnight, their parents informed the authorities.

-The bodies of two boys were discovered the next morning in a cave near the West Bank settlement where they lived.
+The bodies of the two boys were discovered the next morning in a cave near the West Bank settlement where they lived.
 USA Today reported that, according to the police, both boys had "been bound, stabbed and beaten to death with rocks".
 The newspaper continued, "The walls of the cave in the Judean Desert were covered with the boys' blood, reportedly smeared there by the killers".
 CNN and the Irish Independent reported that "Israel's Channel Two TV said police believed there were at least three assailants who dipped their hands into the boys' blood after the killing and smeared it on the walls of the cave."

 Miro Cohen, a sheep rancher described the scene to Time: "A rock the size of a computer rested on Kobi's smashed skull.
 Both bodies were covered with stones.
 Blood smeared the walls, and the dirt floor was muddy with it."
 The bodies were so badly mutilated and disfigured that dental records had to be used for positive identification.

 The Jerusalem Post reported that police could not determine whether the boys had been killed outside the cave, or if their bodies were deposited in the cave after the murders.
 After forensic examination, the bodies, together with blood-stained rocks, were taken out of the cave.
 The boys' funeral was attended by thousands of people.